-Sebeka Public School employs a Licensed School Nurse, who is responsible for carrying out activities of the Health Office.
+Sebeka Public School employs a contracted RN, who is responsible for carrying out activities of the Health Office.
 The goal of the Health Office is to promote good health and prevent illness for students and staff.
 The following policies/procedures have been established by District 820: